cape-ph/cape-cod/extra-doc/README.vpn.md

 among other events.
 The main items in the configuration that may change are the remote name and the contents of `<ca>`, `<cert>`, and `<key>` blocks (depending on how certs and keys are being managed).
-If `CAPE` is re-deployed but the VPN endpoint is not changed in any way, the VPN configration should remain valid.
+If `CAPE` is re-deployed but the VPN endpoint is not changed in any way, the VPN configuration should remain valid.

 ### Get the Configuration for the Deployed Endpoint